 However, portability and safety comes at a cost: access to low-level devices (common in embedded systems) is not possible from pure Java.
 One has to use native functions that are implemented in C/C++.
 Invocation of those native functions incurs runtime overheads.
 Often they are developed in ad-hoc fashion, thus making them error prone as well; for instance if they interfere with the Java VM or garbage collection when addressing Java objects.
-Before we present our proposed solution, Hardware Objects, we describe the problem as seen from a Java virtual machine (JVM).
+Before we present our Christian Thalinger Institute of Computer Languages Vienna University of Technology, Austria twisti@complang.tuwien.ac.at proposed solution, Hardware Objects, we describe the problem as seen from a Java virtual machine (JVM).